mbourgey/CBW_CAN_module3/README.md

 ```
 [note on DepthOfCoverage command](notes/_DOC.md)

-Coverage is the expected ~50x in these project
+Coverage is the expected ~50x in this project

 Look at the coverage: